Boot-Error/Sentience/content/technicalevents/fightclub2.0.md

 Show the world, your strengths, surprise them with your innovation and let your era begin.

+Your goal
+: To immobilise the opponent for 30 sec or push the opponent (for maximum of 3 times) to the death zone.

 ## Event Criteria
-- Team size: 2-3
+- Team size: 4 max

+## Constraint on Robots
-- Robot Dimensions: 30cms * 30cms * 40cms (length * breadth * height)
+- Robot Dimensions(max including weapons): 50cms * 50cms * 75cms (length * breadth * height)
-- Robot Weight: no limit
+- Robot Weight: 50kg max including weapons
+- Power Supply: 36V DC, 230V AC is provided.

 ## Arena